course-dprep/host-characteristics-on-airbnb-prices/README.md

 4. Bangkok, Thailand
 5. Athens, Greece

+Cities with high inflation:
+1. Rio de Janeiro, Brazil
+2. Mexico City, Mexico
+3. Boston, United States
+4. Cape Town, South Africa
+5. Santiago, Chile

-We combined these seperate datasets into three different bigger datasets: one dataset with all information about the cities with high inflation, one dataset with all information about the cities with low inflation and one general dataset with all information of all cities.
-The seperate high inflation and low inflation datasets can be used to compare the difference of host characteristics on prices of Airbnb's.
+We combined these seperate datasets into three different bigger datasets: one dataset with all information about the cities with low inflation, one dataset with all information about the cities with high inflation and one general dataset with all information of all cities.
+The seperate low inflation and high inflation datasets can be used to compare the difference of host characteristics on prices of Airbnb's.
 The general dataset with all cities included can be used to create a general overview of the effects of different host characteristics on prices of Airbnb's.
 Later, we will clean these datasets so they can be easily used in our analysis.

 ### Variables